 In doing so, the community will share dividends of financial, economic, social, health and environmental benefits.'
+Image 6: Cyclist in Phillips Gardens, Maryborough

 Transport objectives:

 - Promote Central Goldfields as a place of choice to live, work and play. - Improve costs of living for all households. - Improve access to work and education to reduce levels of socioeconomic disadvantage. - Capitalise on community transport and other community initiatives to enhance connections - Provide safe and enjoyable transport choices to all residents - Leverage the Shire's transport heritage assets to promote local tourism. - Enhance conditions for external investment and economic growth for new and existing businesses. - Enhance tourism experiences and create further opportunities for additional tourist services.